 Construction and Design delivers municipal infrastructure projects, provides regulatory oversight, maintains infrastructure records, and provides expertise, advice, and guidance on municipal infrastructure.
-These services allow the City to provide and maintain a high quality of infrastructure in a safe and cost-effective manner to its citizens.
+These services allow the City of Saskatoon to provide and maintain a high quality of infrastructure in a safe and cost-effective manner to its residents.